 Collaborative Planning Improves Outcomes

-Collaboration with the area foresters before, during, and after the development of the planning, models helped to define and accelerate adoption of the approach, resulting in better outcomes.
+Collaboration with the area foresters before, during, and after the development of the forest plans, models helped to define and accelerate adoption of the approach, resulting in better outcomes.

 Additionally, the templated approach saved time, as it allowed Remsoft analysts to recycle complex queries and Woodstock syntax used to populate large portions of the model.
 The templated solutions were still flexible enough that the Remsoft analysts could efficiently alter them to suit the needs of each individual SA.